DinggiDing/CareQuestionnaire/README.md

 13. Server should be running at http://localhost:3000/start

-14. You can use the db by running `export GOOGLE_APPLICATION_CREDENTIALS="<your_local_path>/homehealth_IVA_web/genie_service/functions/autovrfa/database/credentials.json"`.
+14. You can use the db by running `export GOOGLE_APPLICATION_CREDENTIALS="<your_local_path>/CareQuestionnaire/genie_service/functions/autovrfa/database/credentials.json"`.
 Note if you are outside the organization, you'll need to set up your own Firebase db.

 Note: if you just want to run autovrfa (the backend), you can interact with it via the terminal by running `python -m autovrfa.main` from inside genie_service/functions

-# Running tests
-1. Go into functions directory `cd genie_service/functions`
-2. Run `python -m unittest autovrfa.tests.report.test_report.TestReportClient`